matiaspakua/tech.notes.io/README.md

 # Technical Books in progress

+ -	Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin (13%)
  - ReWork: Change the Way You Work Forever, By David Heinemeier Hansson and Jason Fried (71%)
  - Refactoring: improving the design of existing code, by Martin Fowler (5%)
  - Working effectively with legacy code, by Michael Feathers (5%)